Divorce & Separation

 Divorce in America follows the laws of the state where it takes place, with each state setting its own rules.
 Divorce, also called the “dissolution of marriage,” ends a marriage legally, restoring both spouses to single status and allowing them to remarry.
 Our divorce lawyers in Virginia Beach guide clients through this process, helping resolve issues such as spousal support, child custody, child support, property distribution, and debt division.

-In Virginia Beach, legal separation can be straightforward and may not require formal paperwork.
+In Virginia Beach, legal separation can be relatively straightforward.
 Courts in the Hampton Roads area recognize a legal separation when spouses live apart, including sleeping in separate spaces, with the intent to make the separation permanent.
 Consulting an experienced divorce lawyer in Virginia Beach ensures your rights remain protected throughout the process.

 Equitable Distribution

-Courts divide assets and earnings accumulated during the marriage fairly but not necessarily equally.
-They consider factors such as each spouse’s contribution to the property, the market and emotional value of assets, tax and economic consequences, and the parties’ needs.
-Courts also consider alimony, child support, and other property in the division.
+Virginia courts divide assets and debts accumulated during the marriage fairly but not necessarily equally.
+They consider factors such as each spouse’s contribution to the marriage, the value of assets, tax and economic consequences, and the parties’ needs amongst other items.

 Court Determination